-The BIT Level Detector selects the 1090 MHz signal to be measured from one of three RF input ports.
-Signals at these ports derive from the BIT outputs of the Sum, Delta, and Omni Upconverter Modules.
+The BIT Level Detector selects the 1090 MHz signal to be measured from one of four RF input ports.
+Signals at these ports derive from the BIT outputs of the Sum, Delta, and Omni Upconverter Modules and from the external, transponder input, on the rear panel of the MBTS.
 The selected signal is routed to a precision, monolithic log amplifier that measures the level of the RF signal.
 The DC signal from the log amplifier IC is digitized in a 12-bit A/D converter.
 The A/D data outputs are then routed to the onboard microcontroller for analysis or transfer to the PCC Module.